Microcontroller C programming

 ret

-Despite the result which is one byte, GCC always calculates and another byte.
-Thus, if number is unsigned, then MSB always is equal to zero, if there is signed number, then processor has to do 2 additional operations
+Despite the result, which is one byte, GCC always calculates and another byte.
+Thus, if the number is unsigned, then MSB always is equal to zero; if there is a signed number, then the processor has to do 2 additional operations

-Of course in many cases it doesn’t play the significant role in performance, but if you know, that there won’t be results with signs, it is better use unsigned types.
-This might be more actual consideration for those, who like to use a lot of functions, but in other hand performance is slower because of frequent use of functions.
+Of course, it doesn’t play a significant role in performance in many cases, but if you know that there won’t be results with signs, it is better to use unsigned types.
+This might be more actual consideration for those who like to use a lot of functions, but on the other hand, performance is slower because of the frequent use of functions.

-In order to use unsigned types by default it can be set “-funsigned-char” in makefile.
-This makes all char types to be unsigned, otherwise compiler thinks different…
+To use unsigned types by default, it can be set “-funsigned-char” in a makefile.
+This makes all char types to be unsigned, otherwise, the compiler thinks differently.

 Help compiler

-There are situations, when in big program branches there are common parts, e.g. branches ends with same sentences.
-For example, clean buffer, increment counter, set flag and so on.
+There are situations when in big program branches, there are common parts, e.g., branches end with the same sentences.
+For example, clean buffer, increment counter, set a flag, and so on.
 It is not always convenient to pot those operations in one function or macro.
-Well compiler can do this by itself – it just needs a little help.
+Well, the compiler can do this by itself – it just needs a little help.

 Let’s see an example.
-Function does something depending on variable, and then it does the same operations: increments counter, nulls state and ads length to index (this is just an example to demonstrate).
+The function does something depending on the variable, and then it does the same operations: increments counter, nulls state, and ads length to index (this is just an example to demonstrate).
 Lets write switch() statement:

 void long_branch(unsigned char c)